kevintage83/testChallengePrototype/README.md

 # Functional Test Challenge Prototype
 This project is a Node.js/Express API that returns search results of famous explorers.
 Most importantly, there is a functional test suite for the Node.js/Express files.
 A note to tech leads and senior software devs: Welcome!
 You're likely here because you need to see my coding chops!
-Express and NodeJS examples (which aren't locked behind a previous client's privacy settings/guidelines or blocked by an NDA) must be created in my free time.
+Express and Node.js examples (which aren't locked behind a previous client's privacy settings/guidelines or blocked by an NDA) must be created in my free time.
 Sharable projects are relegated to simple apps like these!
 I'm sure [at least some of] you can relate. :-)

 ## Installation
 You could clone the repo, click the download button, or just copy/paste the code into your code editor; it's only a few files.